ninchat/ninchat-api/api.md

 Reply event: [`realm_queues_found`](#realm_queues_found)

 Describe some or all audience queues of a realm.
+The session will continue to receive additional [`queue_updated`](#queue_updated) events if there are changes to the queues.
+The updates will cease after an audience is requested through one of the queues.

 If specified, `queue_ids` indicates a subset of the realm's queues which the user is interested in.
 Unknown queue ids are silently ignored.
 (The user may